StevenZhou90/CAST/README.md

 ### Run CC11 Face Recogntion Benchmark
 The CAST-Challenging-11 (CC11) benchmark contains 11 sub-benchmarks which contain only hard verification pairs.
 The full test set contains 110,000 pairs (10k per sub-benchmark) and the validation set contains 11,000 pairs (1k per sub-benchmark).
 Use instructions below to run the benchmark.

-Download CC11 from [here]()(~1GB) and unzip in the `data` directory.
-Alternatively, if WebFace 42M is downloaded on your system you can pass the directory path to the script:
+Download CC11 from [here](https://drive.google.com/file/d/1cUIcFnBwVWZq44fPpofOJXUqD37ue7c9/view?usp=sharing)(~1GB) and unzip in the `data` directory.
+Alternatively, if WebFace42M is downloaded on your system you can pass the directory path to the script:
 ```
 # cc11 test set
 python cc11.py --weights weights_path --arch architecture